psliwa/PHPPdf/README.markdown

     //render method returns array of images' sources, one pdf page is generated to single image file
     $images = $facade->render(...);

+By default Gd library is used to render a image.
+You can use Imagick that offers better quality, so it is recommended if you have opportiunity to install Imagick on your server.
+To switch graphics library, you should configure FacadeBuilder object using setEngineOptions method:

+    $builder = ...;
+    $builder->setEngineOptions(array(
+        'engine' => 'imagick',
+        'format' => 'png',
+    ));

+Supported graphics libraries: gd (default), imagick, gmagick.
+PHPPdf uses [Imagine][2] library as interface for graphic files generation.

 <a name="limitations"></a>
 Known limitations